MakaylaHarris/CS4488_Project/README.md

 *Prerequisite*: Setup your server.

+1. Run the script Pert_Create.sql on your server.
+Example:
+`sqlcmd -S .\MSSQLLocalDB -i Pert_Create.sql`

+OR

 1. Open the *SmartPertDB* Project in Visual Studio.
 2. Publish the project by right clicking on *SmartPertDB* in the Solution Explorer and clicking _publish_.
 3. In the Publish Database window, select the target database connection.